nehbehl/Automation_For_Undostres/README.md

 After importing the automation code, navigate to the test package under src/test/java in order to access the sample automation script.
 Right click the automation script and run as TestNG in order execute the flow on the application.

+# Browser drivers

+This folder holds the driver executables required to launch automation code on different browsers.
+The driver script for same lies in utilities class under /src/test/java.